NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

                      mp.Volume(mp.Vector3(0, (0.5 * w) + d2 + (0.5 * h)), size=mp.Vector3(sx - 2 * dpml, h)))
 ```

-The first item to note is that the far-field region is located <i>outside</i> of the cell, although in principle it can be located anywhere.
+The first item to note is that the far-field region is located *outside* of the cell, although in principle it can be located anywhere.
 The second is that the far-field spectra can be interpolated onto a spatial grid that has any given resolution but in this example we used the same resolution as the simulation.
 Note that the simulation itself used purely real fields but the output, given its analytical nature, contains complex fields.
 Finally, given that the far-field spectra is derived from the Fourier-transformed fields which includes an arbitrary constant factor, we should expect an overall scale and phase difference in the results obtained using the near-to-far-field feature with those from a corresponding simulation involving the full computational volume.
 The key point is that the results will be qualitatively but not quantitatively identical.
 The data will be written out to an HDF5 file having a filename prefix with the values of the three main parameters.
 This file will includes the far-field spectra for all six field components, including real and imaginary parts.

 We run the above modified control file and in post-processing create an image of the real and imaginary parts of H$_z$ over the far-field region which is shown in insets (a) above.
 For comparison, we compute the steady-state fields using a larger cell that contains within it the far-field region.
 This involves a continuous source and complex fields.
 Results are shown in figure (b) above.
 The difference in the relative phases among any two points within each of the two field spectra is zero, which can be confirmed numerically.
 Also, as would be expected, it can be shown that increasing `d1` does not change the far-field spectra as long as the results are sufficiently converged.
 This indicates that discretization effects are irrelevant.